Woman reading credit card information while using a tablet

 Online marketplaces like Amazon and Walmart allow you to easily tap into a site that’s already attracting e-commerce traffic.
 But it’s not the only way to sell online.
 Setting up your own e-commerce site gives you control over branding, product presentation, design, and so much more.
 You’ve got a great product, but how you present it to the world is just as important as the product itself.
 Building an e-commerce website is the foundation upon which your product will stand before customers, and few foundations are better than a good content management system (CMS).

 A good CMS provides a vast range of options for omnichannel content management for B2B and B2C spaces.
 It gives a central location from which to distribute content across every channel, automate workflows, and compose digital experiences that fit your goals.
-We’re partial to Drupal CMS because of its flexibility, plus, Drupal has its own dedicated e-commerce flavor with 100+ integrations all dedicated to e-commerce specific tasks such as: credit card processing, product filters, search, shopping carts, aesthetically pleasing product look displays, and the like.
+We’re partial to Drupal because of its flexibility, plus, Drupal has its own dedicated e-commerce flavor with 100+ integrations all dedicated to e-commerce specific tasks such as: credit card processing, product filters, search, shopping carts, aesthetically pleasing product look displays, and the like.

 2. Marketing automation software